Multiscale Modeling of Soft Matter

 Materials-by-Design for Polymer Nanocomposites

 Nanostructured polymer materials (i.e., thin films and nanocomposites) have been widely applied in engineering and technology.
 At a nanoscale, their thermomechanical performances are strongly influenced by the surfaces and interfacial interactions with filler and substrate materials.
 Using multiscale modeling, our research has uncovered how the chemically specific structures and intermolecular interactions govern the size-dependent behaviors of polymer thin films under nanoconfinement.
 We have established a materials-by-design framework to predict the glass transition, modulus and toughness of polymer nanocomposites by applying advanced computational techniques (i.e., coarse-graining and machine learning) and by drawing the “thin film-composite” analogy.

 Thermomechanical Behaviors of Architectured Materials

 The emergence of graphene and other sheet-like 2D materials offers great promise for advancing the performance of next-generation materials.
-Employing a coarse-grained modeling approach, our research has uncovered that the multilayer graphene can achieve remarkably high toughness by initiating stick-slip and strain localization mechanisms under loading.
-Recently, we have explored the thermomechanical behaviors of bulk graphene materials composed of disoriented graphene nanosheets (so-called graphene “melt”).
+Employing a multiscale modeling approach, our research has uncovered that the multilayer graphene can achieve remarkably high toughness by initiating stick-slip and strain localization mechanisms under loading.
+Recently, we have explored the thermomechanical behaviors of bulk graphene materials composed of disoriented nanosheets (so-called graphene “melt”).
 Remarkably, our simulation predicts that the graphene melt exhibits fluid-like properties analogous to linear-chain polymers, having a high glass-transition temperature.
 Our results, for the first time, demonstrate an analogy between graphene melt and polymers through theoretical considerations, which is crucial to develop an extension of structure-property relationships for sheet materials.